rciam/rciam_probes/README.md

-  -h, --help                          show this help message and exit -c CRITICAL,  --critical CRITICAL   remaining days threshold for critical -w WARNING,   --warning WARNING     remaining days threshold for warning -t CTYPE,     --ctype CTYPE         type of certificate {signing, encryption}
+  -h, --help                          show this help message and exit -c CRITICAL,  --critical CRITICAL   remaining days threshold for critical -w WARNING,   --warning WARNING     remaining days threshold for warning -t CTYPE,     --ctype CTYPE         type of certificate {signing, encryption, all}
   -v VERBOSE,   --verbose VERBOSE     level of verboseness in log messages {debug,info,warning,error,critical}
   -l LOG,       --log LOG             the logfile the probe will use to append its messages, provide full path